Must be over 18 years old

 UB promotes safe, sane and consensual BDSM.

 UB cannot be responsible for the actions of individuals in private situations.
-Claims of years of experience or membership of the UB group is no guarantee of experience or safety.
+Claims of years of experience or membership in the UB group is no guarantee of experience or safety.

 We recommend you take every possible action to ensure your own safety when meeting a potential BDSM partner, including checking references within your local BDSM community.